Skip to main content

 36. Go indoor rock climbing as a family.

-37. Visit a nearby indoor water park.
+37. Visit an indoor water park.

 38. Have a family cooking competition.